TheGamePostTheGamePost

 • Timothy Loughran, with over 10 years of experience at Sony Pictures Imageworks joined Bungie as a Senior Producer for Destiny.

-• Riot Games’ Bridget O’Neill recently joined Bungie as a Senior Director, Creative Studios.
+• Riot Games’ Bridget O’Neill recently joined Bungie as a Senior Director, at Creative Studios.

 • Mark Yelverton, 343 Industries’ Director of Business and Operations joined Bungie as a Director of Strategic Planning.